About Mass Audubon

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don’t believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- Bachelor’s degree in education, biological, earth science, environmental studies, or equivalent, and a minimum of three years experience in conducting educational programs; or Master’s degree in education, biological, earth science, environmental studies, or equivalent or equivalent combination of education and experience.
+- Bachelor’s degree in education, biological, earth science, environmental studies, or equivalent, and a minimum of 2-3 years of experience in conducting educational programs; or Master’s degree in education, biological, earth science, environmental studies, or equivalent, or an equivalent combination of education and experience

-- Ability to work well with staff and volunteers.
+- Strong communication skills and demonstrated ability to work well with staff and volunteers

-- Requires First Aid and CPR certification upon hire.
+- Requires First Aid and CPR (child and adult) certification upon hire

-This position’s base salary range is $21.02/hour - $23.65/hour; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s pay range is $22.50 To $24.83/hour; actual salary will reflect level of experience and qualifications relative to position requirements.

 Employees must successfully complete a CORI and SORI Background Check and a Motor Vehicle Record (if applicable) is required.